-The 1975's Matty Healy hospitalised with "serious sickness"
+The 1975's Matty Healy updates fans on hospitalisation for "serious illness"

-The 1975 have cancelled a festival appearance in Brisbane, posting a statement explaining that frontman Matty Healy has been hospitalised.
+Following The 1975‘s statement that frontman Matty Healy has been hospitalised, leading the band to cancel a live performance in Brisbane, the singer has taken to social media to reassure worried fans.

-The band were due to headline the city’s Laneway Festival today (February 1), but were forced to withdraw due to Healy suffering a “bout of serious sickness” following a medical examination that advised the frontman he was “too weak to play”.
+The band were due to headline the city’s Laneway Festival today (February 1), but were forced to withdraw from the Brisbane date due to Healy suffering a “bout of serious sickness” following a medical examination that advised the frontman he was “too weak to play”.

+However, Healy wrote on Twitter this evening that he was “alive and well” and that “shit just got way too vibey” while thanking fans for their well wishes.
+He also suggested the band could perform a “quiet set” at their Sydney date on Sunday (February 2).

+Guys thank you for all your lovely wishes 🙂 I am alive and well shit just got way too vibey I’m still taking it easy but I’ll see you tonight for maybe quite a calm set which could be nice anyway!! 🥾🌏❤️

-“We hope to be back on track for tomorrow’s show in Sydney.
+In their original announcement, The 1975 tweeted: “We hope to be back on track for tomorrow’s show in Sydney.
 Thanks in advance for everyone’s understanding and apologies for the lateness of this announcement.
-We are all devastated to miss tonight’s show but have to put Matty’s welfare first,” the statement concludes.
+We are all devastated to miss tonight’s show but have to put Matty’s welfare first X”.
 See the full post below.

 — The 1975 (@the1975) February 1, 2020